hkhc/jarbird.github.io/docs/reference/pom.md

   dist: repo
 ```

 Note how the value of `group` is resolved.
+The value at the project directory overrides the value under `~/.gradle` directory.

-When merging POM files with different set of developers, they are merged together according to their IDs.
+When merging POM files with a different set of developers, they are merged together according to their IDs.
 For example, let say we have a project with the following `pom.yaml`:

 ```yaml title="myproject/pom.yaml" {5-8}
 group: myAltGroup